 Generally, if a person eats three meals a day, each should contain 8.5–11.2 g of fiber to meet daily fiber needs and help manage blood sugar levels.

-The majority of a person’s carb intake should comprise healthful, unprocessed, high-fiber carbohydrates.
+Most of a person’s carb intake should comprise healthful, unprocessed, high-fiber carbohydrates.
 These are in whole grains, such as barley, and in wholemeal bread, legumes, peas, whole oats, and whole fruits and vegetables.

 However, confirming that it is a safe alternative for people with diabetes requires more research.

-Discover more resources for living with type 2 diabetes by downloading T2D Healthline.
+A person can discover more resources for living with type 2 diabetes by downloading T2D Healthline.
 This free app provides access to expert content on type 2 diabetes, as well as peer support through one-on-one conversations and live group discussions.
 Download the app for iPhone or Android.